LearnWeb3DAO/Just-Enough-React-And-Nextjs/README.md

 **[Run it yourself to see it in action](https://codesandbox.io/s/cold-darkness-eub0eh?file=/src/App.js)**

-If you run the above code, and try typing some letters, you will see the reccomendations list automatically gets updated as you add/remove new characters in the search box.
+If you run the above code, and try typing some letters, you will see the recommendations list automatically gets updated as you add/remove new characters in the search box.
 This is because when you update the input box, the value of `searchText` is updated through the `onChange` handler, which triggers the `useEffect`, which updates the `recommendations` list, which updates the HTML view.

 You can also similarly create side effects which are dependent on multiple state variables, not just one.
 If any of the dependent variables change, the side effect is run.
 You do this by just adding more state variables to the dependency array.